nkcr/metroline.js/README.md

 ```

 **Note**
-For best style, I assume you have at least the following css reset :
+For best style, it assumes you have at least the following css reset :

 ```css
 * {